Visiting ancient Bective Abbey Ireland

 Why visit Bective Abbey?

-The drive to Bective from Dublin is just under an hour and it is an example of an Abbey that reveals much of Irish history throughout time.
+The drive to Bective Abbey in the Boyne Valley from Dublin is just under an hour and it is an example of an Abbey that reveals much of Irish history throughout time.
 The earliest ruins are plain and austere and the later additions in the late 15th century are much more ornate.
 The tower house built at this time indicates the status of the Abbot who lived there.
 During the Dissolution of the Monasteries, the Abbey became a private estate and dormer windows were added along with elegant chimney stacks and finer living quarters.

 In 1386 men of Irish birth were barred from entering any monasteries and so the community that populated Bective Abbey were Anglo-Norman.